 Iowa's crochet champs almost taught WOW's Lyle De Moss how it was done at the Iowa State Fair in Des Moines.
-Shown with him, beside WOW's mobile unit at Des Moines, are (left to right): Mrs. A. Master-pole, Oelwein, Iowa, grand champion; Mrs. G. V. Reynolds, Dallas Center, runnerup; Mrs. A. C. Osborne and Miss Elsie Keuth, both of Des Moines; Mrs. H. L. Varnum, Marshalltown, and Mrs. Nich Avigernos, Des Moines.
-WOW's mobile unit at Des Moines, are (left to right): Mrs. A. Masterfor fair-goers as well.
-Lyle De Moss and an engineering crew "covered" the big Iowa State Fair at Des Moines.
-Foster May did his Iten-Barmettler "Man on the Street" at the big Belleville, Kans., fair, at Wagner, S. D., and at the huge Corn Palace Exposition at Mitchell, S. D. Both De Moss and May partici-nated at the Nebraska fair, where
+Shown with him, beside WOW's mobile unit at Des Moines, are (left to right): Mrs. A. Masterpole, Oelwein, Iowa, grand champion; Mrs. G. V. Reynolds, Dallas Center, the Rangers e runnerup; Mrs. A. C. Osborne and Miss Elsie Keuth, both of Des Moines; Kalmers tent Mrs. H. L. Varnum, Marshalltown, and Mrs. Nich Avigernos, Des Moines.

-Even the European war failed to keep WOW from taking its listeners on a series of interesting listening visits to the principal fairs in Ne-braska, Iowa, Kansas and South Dakota.
+Even the European war failed to keep WOW from taking its listeners on a series of interesting listening visits to the principal fairs in Ne-braska, Iowa, Kansas and South Dakota terest, but provided entertainment for fair-goors as well.

-Using two special events crews, the Sophisticated Rangers, and at the Douglas County Fair the entire Good Will Follies, WOW not only covered special events of great in-terest, but provided entertainment. for fair-goers as well.
+Using two special events crews, the Sophisticated Rangers, and at the Douglas County Fair the entire Good Will Follies, WOW not only covered special events of great interest, but provided entertainment pated at the Nebraska fair, where the Rangers entertained in the Allis-Chalmers tent and before the grand-